Statue of Margaret Thatcher (Palace of Westminster)

-A statue of Margaret Thatcher, the first female prime minister of the United Kingdom, stands in the Members' Lobby of the Houses of Parliament in London.
-It is a bronze sculpture of Margaret Thatcher, the first female Prime Minister of the United Kingdom.
+A bronze statue of Margaret Thatcher, the first female prime minister of the United Kingdom, stands in the Members' Lobby of the Houses of Parliament in London.
 It was commissioned in 2003 following a change in rules to allow the depiction of living prime ministers in Parliament under certain conditions.
 The bronze statue, sculpted by Antony Dufort, was unveiled on 21 February 2007 by Michael Martin, Speaker of the House of Commons, with Thatcher in attendance.